jkobject/jkobject.github.io/_pages/review of papers.md

 - identify nocel cancer associated genes.
 - identify genomic predictor of gene dependency

-> did not  get fig 4C ...
+_did not  get fig 4C ..._

 ### Pan-cancer genome and transcriptome analyses of 1,699 paediatric leukaemias and solid tumours-- Xiaotu Ma1, Yu Liu, Yanling Liu, Ludmil B. Alexandrov, Michael n.
 Edmonson

 A paper recapitulating the creation a first analysis of 1699 pediatric leukimia tumors at the transcription and genomic level. understanding similarities and differencies btween them/ them and adult leukimia. and some interesting new genes and genetic features.
-Additionaly a more thoruough analysis of WT1 D447N.
->for which I was not 100% confident on my comprehension
+Additionaly a more thoruough analysis of WT1 D447N. _for which I was not 100% confident on my comprehension_

-### Curiosity-driven Exploration by Self-supervised Prediction-- Deepak Pathak Pulkit Agrawal

-> what about training on the ability to predict the distribution dynamics instead of just prediction error on the next state (else might be triggered by simple noise or stochastic distributions)

-agent is trained on minimizing the prediction error of state t+1 from state t and action t (*may be better with reusing all previous states in some form*)

 ### The landscape of genomic alterations across childhood cancers--Susanne N. Gröbner, Barbara C. Worst, Joachim Weischenfeldt Ivo Buchhalter, Kortine Kleinheinz, Vasilisa A. Rudneva Pascal D. Johann